TPS to Green Card

 Are There Any Risks or Challenges Involved in Transitioning from TPS to a Green Card?

 Transitioning from TPS to a Green Card involves several risks and challenges.
 One primary concern is the ongoing armed conflict or other extraordinary conditions in their home country that could make returning there unsafe if their TPS designation expires or is not renewed.
 Additionally, the Trump administration’s interpretation of who is considered ‘inspected and admitted’ has added a layer of complexity for TPS holders seeking to adjust their status.
 Furthermore, changes in personal circumstances, such as a U.S. citizen child turning 21, can affect eligibility.
 It’s vital to engage a competent immigration attorney to navigate these potential pitfalls.

 Getting a Green Card Through TPS

 Can you get a green card through TPS?
 The Department of Homeland Security’s position is that TPS holders are not eligible to adjust statuses.
 To gain permanent residence, a TPS recipient must depart the country to have a visa processed.

 For many TPS holders who entered the U.S. without an inspection, a departure to have a visa interview would bar re-entry for up to ten years, so this obviously causes some complications.

 Green Card for TPS Holders

-Alternatively, a green card for TPS holders may be a possibility if the person had prior permission from U.S. Citizenship and Immigration Services (USCIS), traveled abroad, and have advance parole documents.
+Alternatively, a green card for TPS holders may be a possibility if the person has prior permission from U.S. Citizenship and Immigration Services (USCIS), has traveled abroad, and has advanced parole documents.

 Then, anyone in the U.S. who lost this TPS status would return to being undocumented and subject to removal.